-unique ISBN.
+The system is meant to ensure that every edition of a book has a unique ISBN.
 It provides a unique identifier for specifying an edition with certainty.
 If you want the eleventh edition of my Internet Law casebook, you should get the book with ISBN 978-1-943689-13-2.
-The tenth edition was 978-1-943689-10-1.39 These are different, and if you try to buy one of them from a used bookseller, you should object if you receive the other.
+The tenth edition was 978-1-943689-10-1.
+These are different, and if you try to buy one of them from a used bookseller, you should object if you receive the other.
 ISBNs are heavily used inside the publishing industry to track information about books and their distribution: e.g., Amazon uses them to link information about books.

 The space of distinct ISBNs in theory consists of 1 billion distinct identifiers, which seems like a lot.
 At roughly two million published worldwide per year, this works out to a 500-year supply.
 But because so much information is encoded into the first few fields of the ISBN, they are distributed unevenly.
 In addition, the rise of self-publishing has fueld a significant rise in the demand for ISBNs.
-In popular regions, such as the United States, ISBNs can cost \$125 for one or \$925 for ten.40 One consequence is that publishers will sometimes reuse an ISBN for a new edition of a book, or sometimes even on a completely unrelated book.
+In popular regions, such as the United States, ISBNs can cost \$125 for one or \$925 for ten.
+41 One consequence is that publishers will sometimes reuse an ISBN for a new edition of a book, or sometimes even on a completely unrelated book.
 ISBN agencies will shortly begin assigning blocks of ISBNs that start with the prefix 979 as their supplies of 978 ISBNs are exhausted.

 At this point, you may be thinking something like, "This is an IP textbook, but where is the IP law in the ISBN registry?"
-Precisely Consider the ISBN Problem at the end of the chapter.
+We have seen that identifiers in other registries can function as trademarks, and that trademark law can give rights over some identifiers.
+But both of these tendencies are severely attenuated for ISBNs.
+Why might that be?